 Access and Security

-In order to maintain the best possible security, once the summer storage room locks it will not be opened again until the residence halls open for fall term.
+Once the summer storage room is locked it will not be opened again until the residence halls open for fall term.
 This means that residents will not be able to pick up items during the summer, so please pack carefully.
-Keep in mind, stored boxes or luggage must be locked or securely wrapped and tied.
+After inspection, please seal boxes and lock luggage.

 Although every security effort will be made, University Housing and the University of Oregon will not be responsible for items lost, stolen, or damaged while in storage.
-Students should carry insurance on the stored items for their protection.
-Please verify if your current insurance coverage applies to your stored items.
+Consider carrying insurance on the stored items for their protection; verify if your current insurance coverage applies to your stored items.
 Items of special value should not be stored with University Housing during the summer.

 Items Left Behind

-University Housing will hold unclaimed items from summer storage through fall term for students to collect by appointment.
-If the items are unclaimed at the end of fall term, University Housing will dispose of the abandoned property.
+University Housing will hold unclaimed items from summer storage through Week 1 of fall term for students to collect by appointment (email resident services manager Alex Matiash at email@example.com.
+If the items are unclaimed at the end of Week 1, University Housing will dispose of the abandoned property.